zetasq/Beacon/README.md

 }
 ```
 > **IMPORTANT:** If you want to reference the listener(directly or indirectly), make sure you have added necessary `weak` references in the signal callback closures.
 Otherwise the listeners will never be released!

+## License

+Beacon is released under the MIT license.
+[See LICENSE](https://github.com/zetasq/Beacon/blob/master/LICENCE) for details.